 Tax Credits to Home Owners

 There are many tax benefits and deductions for homeowners.

-- Home Office Deduction- Homeowners can also deduct a percentage of their mortgage, utilities, and repair bills in direct proportion to the amount of their home that is dedicated office space.
+Homeowners also deduct a percentage of their mortgage, utilities, and repair bills.
+The deduction is available in direct proportion to the amount of their home that is dedicated office space.

 Tax Credits to Home Sellers